 Epidural Steroid Injections

 The epidural space is the space surrounding the membrane that covers the spinal cord and nerve roots.
-Disorders such as spinal stenosis and herniated disc can cause nerve irritation, inflammation, and pain.
+Disorders such as spinal stenosis and a herniated disc can cause nerve irritation, inflammation, and pain.
 An epidural injection places anti-inflammatory medication (e.g. steroids) into the epidural space.
 Epidural injections are performed in the cervical, thoracic and lumbar spine.

 The sacroiliac joint is the largest joint.
 It is located in the lower spine above the tailbone, and normally has very little motion.
 Inflammation of the sacroiliac joint can cause low back and buttock pain.
 An injection of an anesthetic and steroid may help relieve joint pain.